MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 - [`order_multiway()`](https://midfieldr.github.io/midfieldr/reference/order_multiway.md)
   conditions data for Cleveland multiway charts.

-## Syntax

-*midfieldr uses data.table syntax.*
+***midfieldr functions use data.table***

-Throughout midfieldr—articles, functions, and datasets—we employ
+Throughout midfieldr—functions, datasets, and articles—we employ
 data.table syntax.
-However, if you prefer using the tidyverse package, midfieldr functions attempt to return a tibble output if you employ a tibble input.
 For example, the `toy_student` data frame that loads with midfieldr is of the `data.table/data.frame` class.

 ``` r